Champagne – A brief introduction

 What’s the difference between Champagne & Sparkling Wine?

-The term ‘sparkling wine’ covers all other carbonated wine.
-Inexpensive wines are often made from high yield, lower flavoured varieties such as chenin blanc, colombard, trebbiano and muscadelle.
-Medium-quality wines tend to be made from Semillon and high yield chardonnay grown in warmer climates, only wine made in the Champagne region of France, using grapes grown in Champagne from prescribed methods of planting and production, are entitled to use the prestigious brand name ‘champagne’.
+The term ‘sparkling wine’ covers all other carbonated wines.
+From inexpensive fizzy wines often made from high yield, lower flavoured varieties such as chenin blanc, colombard, trebbiano and muscadelle, through to medium-quality wines which tend to be made from Semillon and high yield chardonnay grown in warmer climates, only wine made in the Champagne region of France, using grapes grown in Champagne from prescribed methods of planting and production, are entitled to use the prestigious brand name ‘champagne’.

-Learn more about champagne.
-Have Champagne Jayne as a special ingredient to your next event.
-Contact email: firstname.lastname@example.org or phone m: +61 (0) 412 756 073
+To learn more about champagne add Champagne Jayne as a special ingredient to your next event.
+Contact Dianne Lofts e: firstname.lastname@example.org or phone m: +61 (0) 412 756 073